Dictation

 - Verify internet connection

-Authentication Problems
+Authentication Issues

-- Ensure internet connection is stable
+- Verify your internet connection is stable

 Audio Recording Issues

-- Check that browser/IDE has microphone permissions
+- Check that your browser/IDE has microphone permissions

 The Future of AI Collaboration